top of page

 So while I still don't love the "life coach" name or the cheesy reputation, I'm too pragmatic to argue with results—and this shit works.

-I now use this mode of coaching to help clients create the same profound changes in their own lives and minds as I did in mine.
+I now help clients create the same kind of profound changes in their own lives and minds as I did in mine.
 This kind of coaching is like a change capsule: you go into it with one set of beliefs about how you'll always feel and what you can achieve, and you come out having put yourself another level entirely.
 It's exciting, challenging, fun and profound, and you will never be the same.

 My coaching practice builds on 15 years of mentoring, advising and teacher as a university lecturer (college professor in American terminology), including supervising many students to successful completion of the PhD and beyond.
 I am currently a Reader in Contemporary Literature, Culture and Theory at King's College in London, and I have published two academic books and numerous articles.
 My most recent book, The Microeconomic Mode: Political Subjectivity and Contemporary Popular Aesthetics (Columbia UP, 2018) was awarded the Matei Calinescu Prize by the Modern Language Association and the Monograph Prize by the British Association for Contemporary Literary Studies.